This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Ext.
 Sea, just off the dragonstone coast - day

-DAENERYS TARGARYEN is gazing intently out at something.
+DAENERYS TARGARYEN gazes intently ahead.
 The sails of her armada are visible behind her -- red dragons on black.

 Dany's POV: we are sailing over the sea toward Dragonstone Island.
 Toward home.